DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 ### Pulling from NVIDIA GPU cloud (NGC)

 This is a specialized registry provided by NVIDIA for GPU accelerated applications or GPU software development tools.
-These images are large, and one is recommended to download them locally, and only send the downloaded image to DAIC.
-For this, Apptainer needs to be installed on your machine first.
+These images are large, and one is recommended to download them locally in your machine, and only send the downloaded image to DAIC. _For this, you need to have Apptainer locally installed first_.

 {{% alert title="Tip" color="info" %}}
-- To install Apptainer in your machine, follow the official [Installing Apptainer instructions](https://apptainer.org/docs/admin/main/installation.html).
-If you are a Mac user, you can use [Lima](https://github.com/lima-vm/lima) to install both a Linux virtual machine and Apptainer.
+To install Apptainer in your machine, follow the official [Installing Apptainer instructions](https://apptainer.org/docs/admin/main/installation.html).
+Apptainer needs a Linux kernel to run.
+Thus, if you are a Mac user, you can use [Lima](https://github.com/lima-vm/lima) to install both a Linux virtual machine and Apptainer.
 {{% /alert %}}